kjappelbaum/compmat_resources/docs/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Computational Materials Science Resources's documentation!
+Welcome to Computational Materials Science Resources
 =====================================================================

+This document is a summary of resources that help(ed) me getting started in the field of computational materials science.

+I guess that it will need some time until I find a good organization but the main intent for writing this is having a place where I can keep track of useful stuff.

 .. toctree::
    :maxdepth: 2